Post G25-003: Some quick frost protection.

 This is just a dark box with some holes cut out of the sides, level with the bottom of the box, as shown, left.
 (Level because the newly-emerged bees don’t fly out of the box, they crawl to the opening and hang out there for a while before dispersing.
 That, according to the University of Utah extension service (Google link to .pdf).

 Exactly why I need to supply a bee emergence box seems subject to some uncertainty.
 Some experts say its to “avoid predators”.
 (I assume the newly-emerged bees are fairly helpless.)
-Some say the box must be place directly next to new bee hotels (with fresh nesting tubes) and should not be moved, not even a matter of inches.
+Some say the box must be placed directly adjacent to new bee hotels (with fresh nesting tubes) and that neither should be moved, even a matter of inches, once emergence has begun.
 Some say that the box allows female bees to find their way back to this location, as they can smell the old cocoons, but the box keeps them from re-using the old nesting tubes.

 In short, all experts agree this step is good.
 But exactly why it’s good, and what purpose this serves, seems unclear.
 Somewhat folklore-ish.
 (And clearly related to the naughty bits bee reproduction in some fashion, possibly explaining reticence on this subject.
 But everybody agrees that such a box is a good idea.)